 We have satisfactory title or control over all assets.
-All liens or encumbrances on the City's assets and no assets are pledged as collateral.
+All liens or encumbrances on our assets and assets pledged as collateral.

 Receivables recorded in the financial statements represent bona fide claims against debtors for sales or other charges arising on or before the balance sheet date and are not subject to discount except for normal cash discounts.
 Receivables classified as current do not include any material amounts that are collectible after one year.
 All receivables have been appropriately reduced to their estimated net realizable value.